 Beyond Translation (Part 1): Language services go beyond document translation

-Ten years ago, language services largely centered on documents.
+Ten years ago, language services largely centred on documents.
 Translators tapping away in cubicles or cafés all had one goal: to transform text from language A into language B.

 Not so today, when the translation industry is quickly evolving with the increased drive for globalization.
 As more companies of all sizes enter foreign markets, they can easily find themselves lost in an unfamiliar culture.
 Language services companies are uniquely positioned to serve as a guide.